Howard, Michigan roll past Texas Southern in NCAA tourney

 It wasn’t perfect as Texas Southern outscored Michigan 42-30 in the paint and got within 12 late, causing Dickinson to re-enter the game.
 Dickinson fouled out, but the Wolverines had more than enough to close it out.

-Michael Weathers had 24 points for the Tigers, who were coming off a First Four win over Mount St. Mary’s that gave the Southwestern Athletic Conference school its second NCAA victory.
+Michael Weathers had 24 points and John Walker III finished with 11 for the Tigers, who were coming off a First Four win over Mount St. Mary’s that gave the Southwestern Athletic Conference school its second NCAA victory.

 Texas Southern’s win on Thursday was part of an historic day for historically Black colleges and universities.
 Mid-Eastern Athletic Conference member Norfolk State ousted Appalachian State on the same court, marking the first time SWAC and MEAC schools won NCAA Tournament games on the same day.